wix-incubator/wix-developers-example-apps/oauth-boilerplate/guides/04-dashboard-component.md

 -   Look for the `Components` page on the left sidebar and click `Add Component`, choose `Dashboard Component`.
 It should look like:

     ![wix development site](../images/add-component.jpg?raw=true)
--   If you already started your server you will see in the terminal the `app dashboard link:` copy it and set it to be the `Page URL` of the `Dashboard Page`
+-   If you already started your server you will see in the terminal the `app dashboard link:` copy it and set it to be the `iFrame URL` of the `Dashboard Page`
     And click `Save`, It should look like this:

     ![wix development site](../images/dashboard-new.jpg?raw=true)